Frequently Asked Questions

 - Give us a list of what you want in color, size and disposition of the puppy, and we will match as close as possible

-- Or, come to one of our nurseries on or after their 6th week to see the puppies in person, and choose at that time.
+- Or, come to one of our nurseries on or after their 6th week to see the puppies in-person (when we return to in-person visits), and choose at that time.
 This opportunity is reserved for those who have already put down a deposit on a puppy.
 NOTE: If you choose this option, you will be choosing from puppies still available at this time, and some or most puppies from the litter may already be reserved.

 Can we come to see the puppies?

 For the health and well-being of the pups, we do not allow visitors before 6 weeks of age.
-You can come to one of our nurseries on or after their 6th week to see the puppies in person, and choose at that time.
+You can come to one of our nurseries on or after their 6th week to see the puppies in person (when we return to in-person visits), and choose at that time.
 This opportunity is reserved for those who have already put down a deposit on a puppy.

 Safe Puppy Visiting Protocol